gluster/glusterfs/doc/admin-guide/en-US/markdown/admin_managing_volumes.md

 When this command is issued, all the file stat information which is already cached will get revalidated.

+As of GlusterFS 3.6, the assignment of files to bricks will take into account the sizes of the bricks.
+For example, a 20TB brick will be assigned twice as many files as a 10TB brick.
+In versions before 3.6, the two bricks were treated as equal regardless of size, and would have been assigned an equal share of files.

 A fix-layout rebalance will only fix the layout changes and does not migrate data.
 If you want to migrate the existing data, use`# gluster volume rebalance  start ` command to rebalance data among